-- Prospectuses should be submitted to the AD Publications Director (Lynne Goldstein) electronically as either PDFs or Word documents.
-The current address is: lynneg@msu.edu. - Prospectuses are voted on twice annually, when the AD Executive Committee meets at the Annual Meeting of the American Anthropological Association (Fall) and Annual Meeting of the Society for American Archaeology (Spring).
+- Prospectuses should be submitted to the AD Publications Director electronically as either PDFs or Word documents. - Prospectuses are voted on twice annually, when the AD Executive Committee meets at the Annual Meeting of the American Anthropological Association (Fall) and Annual Meeting of the Society for American Archaeology (Spring).
 Under some circumstances, the Board might consider and vote on a prospectus electronically.
 Editors/Authors should submit their prospectus by Monday of the week no less than six weeks before the meeting at which they want them to be considered in order to allow the Publications Director and the Publications Committee sufficient time to read and evaluate.
 Based on currently announced meeting dates, submission deadlines for the next few years are expected to be: